MahediKamalFSM/F1.VISA.USA/README.md

 - This data helped me analyze which universities align best with my profile; https://docs.google.com/spreadsheets/d/1RpWaU1AQjgTd1jzBYhw8lk-NNORSPaFC-lWdaS8VvvU/edit?gid=720774269#gid=720774269
 - If you look at the posts in this group, you’ll get an idea of the profiles of students who are getting admission;  https://www.facebook.com/groups/nextop.usa
 - You might have a favorite state because a relative lives there, or you might choose a state based on its weather.
-- Now, as you have all the information you can select which university you want to apply.
+- Now, as you have all the information, you can select which university you want to apply to.

 ### Comparing CS vs CE Admission Difficulty
 - Computer Science is usually harder to get into than Computer Engineering, even though both programs are rigorous and share many courses in the early years.